 Muhammad’s good manners were not confined to his close friends and Companions.
 His manners exceeded them to encompass different nationalities and creeds.
 He taught his Companions how to respect others regardless of their faith, race, color, or creed.

-One day, he was sitting among his Companions.
-A funeral of a Jew from the people of Madinah was passing by, and upon seeing it, the Prophet stood up.
+One day, he was sitting among his companions.
+A funeral of a Jew from the people of Madinah was passing by, and upon seeing it, the Prophet (peace be upon him) stood up.
 His astonished Companions said:

 “O Prophet of God!
 He is a Jew.”

-The Prophet taught them how to be respectful Muslims considerate to others’ feelings by saying:
+The Prophet (peace be upon him) taught them how to be respectful Muslims considerate to others’ feelings by saying:

 Isn’t he the dead Jew a soul created by God?
 (Muslim)